rochaporto/collectd-openstack/README.md

 The debian packaging files are provided, but don't expect the deb in the official repos.

 ## Development

-Most of the code was taken from other sources, and adapted as needed.

 All contributions more than welcome, just send pull requests.